psyduckling/educ863_final_paper/README.md

 ## Research question

-The purpose of this analysis is to investigate whether parental educational attainment has an impact on high school students' mathematics achievement measured by math scores of a standardized test.
+The purpose of this analysis is to investigate whether the highest level of parental educational attainment has an effect on high school students' mathematics achievement measured by math scores of a standardized test.

 ## Folders